 I don’t think you will find me swimming there anytime soon.

 But, still, a very nice park and I would go there again for maybe a boat ride tour of the area or picnic or watch the manatees.
 People love to come and scuba dive in the caves in many of the springs.

 On to the next spring called Gemini Springs Park.

-This park had a beautiful building where people can come for family reunions, parties and other activities.
+This park had a beautiful building where people can come for family reunions, parties, and other activities.
 Really nice docks to fish off of and in the process of building nice restrooms.
-It was so quite and peaceful there.
+It was so quiet and peaceful there.
 I could sit and just watch nature fly by.